 My writing is typically around financial issues and how improving your financial situation can ensure you some earlier retirement and its associated total freedom.
 However, total freedom means freedom not only from financial stresses, but also things like health stresses and relationship stresses.
 Today’s post will be a bit more health-oriented.

 Over the past 14 months I’ve lost 32 lbs., during which time I rarely (if ever) exercised or changed my diet.
+Although I have added the use of sportneer bike trainer as an alternative if I am not able to jog outside due to bad weather.
 How?
 Because, I believe I’ve cracked the code on easy, healthy weight loss, and it has nothing to do with diet, pills, meditation or exercise.
 You may be saying, “But Eric, what does this have to do with retirement and financial independence.”
 I promise that I’ll address both of those issues.
 But, first, let me give you an amusing history of my weight.

 It All Started With a Pizza